Ethenyl/Ethenyl.github.io/_posts/2020-10-05-an-alternative-git-branching-model.md

 ---

+## Enforcing good practices with Git hooks 🪝

+If you need to make sure that everyone is following the conventions regarding branch names, there is a way to make it automatically happen.

+Git supplies us with hooks that will be called at different moments of a commit lifecycle, whether it is on the developer's machine or on the Git repository.

+There are multiple client hooks but one of the most used is the `pre-commit` and, as the name implies, it will be fired even before a commit is made offering the developer a chance to fix what has been flagged as an issue (ex: unknown branch pattern, missing changelog entry, etc.).

+But client-side hooks work only locally and need to be duplicated for each developer.

+Server-side hooks, and mainly the `pre-receive` hook, can be used to make sure that everyone is at the same page regardless of their own setup.

+Here is the [official documentation](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) on Git hooks.

+It is also important to note that some Git platform (like GitLab) offers the option to enforce branch naming

+3rd party solutions like [Danger](https://github.com/danger/danger) are also great at helping with this.

+---

 ## Feature branches 📘

 Those branches are the one that will come and go as you add more and more content to your project and you merge outstanding PRs.